MarcoSpano/RTES_Project/README.md

 ![ ](media/Obs1.jpg?raw=true "Simulation")

-Each telescope has an observation window (in other words, it's what a telescope can see), that is portraied at the bottmo of the screen.
+Each telescope has an observation window (in other words, it's what a telescope can see), that is portraied at the bottom of the screen.
 When a telescope centers the planet, an image is taken and it stops.\
 When all telescopes took an image of the planet, an average output image is computed.

 ![ ](media/Obs3.png?raw=true "Result")